whorfin/SomaFM/README.md

 `auto` will give a go at auto-detecting based on your OS defaults, while `help` will probe and list available devices.

 ## Supported Player
-This program is simply a front-end, playback requires `mpv` to be installed:
+This program is a front-end, playback requires `mpv` to be installed:
 * [mpv](https://mpv.io/)

 ## About SomaFM